 Complications that may result include:

 - Kidney failure

 - Low blood pressure needing intensive care

 When to Contact a Medical Professional

-Call your health care provider if you have recently had a blood transfusion or transplant and you have symptoms of ABO incompatibility.
+Contact your provider if you have recently had a blood transfusion or transplant and you have symptoms of ABO incompatibility.

-Careful testing of donor and patient blood types before transfusion or transplant can prevent this problem.
+Careful testing of donor and recipient blood types before transfusion or transplant can prevent this problem.

 Transfusion reaction - hemolytic; Acute hemolytic transfusion reaction; AHTR; Blood incompatibility - ABO

 Kaide CG, Thompson LR.
 Transfusion therapy: blood and blood products.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 28.